Best Story games 2019

 5. Heaven’s Vault

 More archaeological adventure means stealing something priceless from a safe place.
 And then somehow being surprised when the temple turns into an instant deathtrap.
 So Heaven’s Vault comes as a spiked murder free nice surprise.
 Actively putting this story into history but that mankind hasn’t had a reasonably entertaining narrative so far.
-This puzzler follows Aliya and her robot friend Six as the journey across a unique world.
+This puzzler follows Aliya and her robot friend Six on the journey across a unique world.
 This narrative is a joy as not only is the surface story intriguing enough but uncover the hidden languages and whole new history.

 6. Metro Exodus